 Can Catholics Get a Prenuptial Agreement?

-A prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic Church.
-The mere mention of the word “prenup” can incite a gasp and an inquisitive raise of the eyebrow.
-But prenuptial agreements are not necessarily executed with an eye to an exit plan, but rather a marriage […]
+A Catholic prenuptial agreement is commonly viewed as planning for divorce before a marriage even begins in the Catholic Church.
+The mere mention of the word “prenup” can incite a gasp and an inquisitive raise of the eyebrow, especially if you're talking about a Catholic prenuptial agreement.
+However, prenuptial agreements are not necessarily executed with […]

 - Is it worth getting Short-Term Limited Duration Health Insurance during the Pandemic?

-- Should Divorcing Couples File Jointly or Separately in PA?
+- Filing Taxes During Divorce - Should You File Jointly or Separately in PA?